Haroon al-Afghani: Profile in Afghanistan

 The human rights group Reprieve has tried to make Haroon a household name, in Afghanistan, to generate public pressure for his release.
 According to founder Clive Stafford Smith “With ordinary Afghans on his side it may bring the pressure we need at a time when the Americans are involved in peace talks with the Taliban.”

 Stafford Smith noted that Haroon has yet to have had a visit from Afghan officials.

 Release

 Haroon was released on June 24, 2022.

+Life post-release

+Haroon has spoken out about the treatment of Palestinian prisoners in Israeli detention, comparing it to his time in Guantanamo.